transferhp/zip_product_classification/README.md

 It turns out that for most of products in the crawled data we generally don't have a long text associated though we combined both name and original long description together.

+Notebook with all data analysis can be found [here](./notebooks/data_processing_initial_EDA.ipynb)

+## Dimension Reduction and visualisation
-Next, it is always helpful to visualize the high-dimensional text data before applying machine learning models.
-To extract information from raw text data, I apply TF-IDF (Term Frequency - Inverse Dense Frequency) technique to vectorize the preprocessed corpus of the dataset to extract a vocabulary and create the feature matrix.
+It is always helpful to visualize the high-dimensional data before applying machine learning models.
+In our case, to extract information from raw text data, I apply TF-IDF (Term Frequency - Inverse Dense Frequency) technique to vectorize the preprocessed corpus of the dataset to extract a vocabulary and create the feature matrix.
 The feature matrix is pretty sparse considering all the distinct words we may get from original product description.
 We can transform and reduce our input feature space through the Principal Component Analysis (PCA).
-In our case, I instead use TruncatedSVD as we are handling a sparse matrix.
+In terms of handling a sparse matrix, I use TruncatedSVD instead.

 Putting the Tf-Idf vectorizer and the PCA in a pipeline allows us to transform and reduce dimension of raw text data in just one step.
 I try with 50 components in my solution as a start.
 ```python